mlshapiro/read-protobuf/README.md

 #### JSON

-There are many alternatives to achieving the same goal including converting the message to JSON and then loading in pandas with `pd.read_json`.
+The google protobuf library comes with a utility to convert messages to JSON.
+Then the JSON objects could be loaded into pands via `pd.read_json()`.

 ```python
 from google.protobuf.json_format import MessageToJson
 ```

-In my brief tests, this package is about twice as fast as converting through json.
-The process could be greatly improved by using c++ to do the processing.
+In my brief tests, the `read_protobuf` package is about twice as fast as converting a protobuf to a dataframe using `MessageToJson`.

 ## Develop